 Currency swaps can promote the development of international trade, investment, financial cooperation, tourism, and cultural exchange, improve transaction efficiency, reduce costs, and promote international exchange and cooperation.

-1. can reduce financing costs.
+1. Able to reduce financing costs.

 2. Satisfy the wishes of both parties.

-3. Foreign exchange risk is avoided because the exchange rate is fixed through forward contracts.
+3. Trading risk is avoided because the exchange rate is fixed through forward contracts.
 The disadvantage of this swap, like interest rate swaps, is that there is also a risk of default or non-performance of the contract.
 If this is the case, the other party will inevitably suffer losses due to changes in interest rates and exchange rates.

 It should be noted that currency swaps and interest rate swaps can be carried out separately and can also be combined simultaneously.
 But the operating principle is the same as the individual interchangeability mentioned above.